 The e-commerce age comes with the decline of many brick-and-mortar businesses, especially in the retail industry.
-This downward trend is notable among small brick-and-mortar companies that do not have sufficient resources to support the development of new and successful e-commerce operations in their transition to become brick-and-click or click-and-mortar businesses.
-For example, small retailers experience decreasing revenues as customers move to online platforms like Amazon.
-Many of these small businesses do not have the resources and capabilities to build a strong online presence that effectively competes against large multinational e-commerce firms.
-Even large companies, such as Barnes & Noble, Walmart and Target, experience difficulties in ensuring their profitability against Amazon.
-The decline and demise of small retailers is among the points of criticism against e-commerce, emphasizing the difficulty of counteracting the adverse consequences of the rise of large e-commerce corporations like Amazon.
+This downward trend is notable among small brick-and-mortar companies that do not have sufficient resources to support the development of new and successful e-commerce operations in their transition to brick-and-click or click-and-mortar businesses.
+For example, many brick-and-mortar retailers experience decreasing revenues as customers move to online platforms, like Amazon, eBay, Facebook Marketplace, and Walmart and Walmart Marketplace.
+Many small businesses do not have the resources and capabilities to build a strong online presence that effectively competes against large multinational e-commerce firms.
+Even large companies, such as Barnes & Noble, experience difficulties in ensuring their profitability against Amazon.
+The decline and demise of small retailers is among the points of criticism against e-commerce, emphasizing the difficulty of counteracting the consequences of the rise of large e-commerce corporations.
 However, small companies, including brick-and-mortar and brick-and-click businesses, can use customer experience and customer service to maintain their competitiveness in the e-commerce age.

-Various factors affect brick-and-mortar companies’ competitiveness.
-However, given the characteristics of the e-commerce age and related market trends, these companies have the opportunity to strategically develop their customer service to remain competitive despite the rise of large online firms like Amazon.
+Many factors affect brick-and-mortar companies’ competitiveness.
+However, given the characteristics of the e-commerce age and related market trends, these companies can strategically develop their customer service to remain competitive despite the rise of large online firms like Amazon.
 The effective application of strategies focusing on customer experience and its related variables can enhance brick-and-mortar competitiveness and long-term success potential.

 Customer Experience, Satisfaction and Loyalty

 High quality customer experience contributes to customer satisfaction, which in turn builds customer loyalty.
-Note that customer service is not the same as customer experience.
+Customer service is different from customer experience.
 While customer service influences customer experience, there are a lot of other variables involved, such as customer preference and mood, social context, and timing, as well as the characteristics of goods, which are not always under the control of the seller in the case of retailing.
 Even competitors influence how a company’s customer service leads to positive customer experience.
 Also, in addition to companies’ quality of service, overall economic conditions affect customers’ experience.

 Customer loyalty helps ensure the long-term profitability of businesses, especially when competing against large companies with e-commerce operations, like Amazon and Walmart.
 A company can expect its loyal customers to repeatedly purchase its goods or services.
 This condition makes business performance more predictable, thereby empowering leaders to implement strategies that are more aligned with the organization and more likely to lead to success.
 Strategies for high quality customer experience and customer loyalty must encompass human resource development, organizational culture, product quality assurance, and related factors.
 In building loyalty among customers, a brick-and-mortar business can thrive even in the age of e-commerce that emphasizes efficiency and convenience.